 The CF Center provides comprehensive care, including:

 The ACH Pediatric CF Center provides personalized care and support to our patients and families through a team approach.
-The Pediatric Pulmonologists, Jeffrey Ewig MD, Magdalen Gondor MD, Seifu Demissie MD, Tony Kriseman MD, Maria Bolongna, ARNP and Allyson Casey, ARNP from Pediatric Pulmonary Associates, P.A. are the lead clinicians for the ACH CF Center.
+Pediatric pulmonologists Magdalen Gondor MD and Tony Kriseman MD and Maria Bolongna, ARNP and Allyson Casey, ARNP are the lead clinicians for the ACH CF Center.
 Dr. Gondor has been the medical director of the ACH CF Center since 2003.
 Patients are seen in outpatient clinics in St. Petersburg, Sarasota and Tampa, Florida.
 The CF clinicians are active principal investigators for CF research clinical trials.
 The clinicians participate in professional and community organizations relating to pediatric pulmonary disorders.
 The physicians provide educational lectures at seminars, support groups and conferences.

 Coordinates the Florida Newborn Screen Program for CF at the ACH CF Center.

 Provides consultations for CF patients while in the hospital.

 Provides education to respiratory caregivers and nursing staff and consultations for inpatients.

 Assist Principal Investigator with implementing research studies, including but not limited to informed consent, maintaining confidentiality, adhering to government, human subject's protection, protocol regulations and good clinical practice.

 Provides support and education to the team in areas of family dynamics, clear communication and group process.